uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/lessons/rescue-mission.md

 {panel end}

-“So let’s try that, and see what happens.
+"So let’s try that, and see what happens.

 "Tester - could you please take these instructions and pass them onto the the Bot.
 Be ready to underline what doesn’t work when you see the Bot doing something that doesn’t look right, and hand the whiteboard back to me to figure out how to fix the bug. "